 One way of making sure you prepare the right swag is to have the conference attendees vote on what they want.
 Not only will this get them engaged, but you will also avoid wasting money on the wrong swag.

-How to stand out at a conference #2: Invest in the right trade show display
+2: Invest in the right trade show display

 It is easy to say that you should get a trade show display that makes you “stand out” at a conference.
 However, “standing out” is not always about having the biggest and most brightly colored trade show display.
 If you have done your research, you will know what your competitors plan on doing.